demisto/content/Packs/Vectra_AI/Integrations/VectraDetect/README.md

 ### vectra-account-markall-detections-asfixed

 ***
-Mark active detections as fixed by providing ID of account in the argument.
+Mark active detections as fixed by providing the ID of the account in the argument.

 #### Base Command